xiaxii/Udergraduate_Final_Year_Project/README.md

 # Final Year Project
 ## Scope of the project

-A final year project must involve substantial work by an individual student in one or both of the following areas:

-**Implementation**: this must involve the development of a system.
-This can be software or hardware design.
-For software systems, the project should involve a substantial amount of programming with proper software engineering principles being used.

-**Research**: this should be real academic research carried out with one of the research teams in BUPT or QM and must include identifying something novel and getting results.
-It usually involves using a simulator or a tool such as MATLAB – it is not just reading papers and writing a summary.
+This is an individual substantial work of a real academic research carried out with my supervisor at Queen Mary University of London.
+It includes identifying something novel and getting results.
 **My project's scope: software and research.**

 ## Specification

-**Titel**:
+**Title**:
 Classifying Web Complaints to Twitter

 **Scope**: